centreon/centreon-documentation/en/data-presentation/introduction.md

 title: Introduction
 ---

+> Centreon MAP is a Centreon **extension** that requires a valid license key.
+To purchase one and retrieve the necessary repositories, contact [Centreon](sales@centreon.com).

-Centreon MAP is a Centreon extension for data-mapping and visualization tool designed for IT Operations management (ITOM) administrators and developers.
+Centreon MAP is a data-mapping and visualization tool designed for IT Operations management (ITOM) administrators and developers.
 It is capable of displaying efficient graphic insights and mapping correlated data in customized user-relevant views.

-> Centreon MAP requires a valid license key.
-To purchase one and retrieve the necessary repositories, contact [Centreon](sales@centreon.com).

 Create logical views using the Desktop client\...